NationalSecurityAgency/emissary/README.md

 Emissary is fun in standalone, but running cluster is more appropriate for real work.
 The way to run clustered is similar to the standalone, but you need to *-m cluster* to tell the node to connect to other nodes.
-In clustered mode Emissary will also startup the PickUpClient instead of the PickUpPlace, so you will need to start a feeder.
+In clustered mode Emissary will also start up the PickUpClient instead of the PickUpPlace, so you will need to start a feeder.

 Look at the target/config/peers.cfg to see the rendezvous peers.
 In this case, there are 3.
 Nodes running